aaronlafitte/Proj2IntelSysAaronLafitte/README.md

 Now that we have seen the classifier run in real time, let's setup your enviorment to run the unit_tests.py.

-## How to run unit_tests.py
+## Setting up your environment

-I did this entire project using a Conda virutal enivroment so that my packages are all the same version and I would recommend using the same unless you have a different prefrence: https://www.anaconda.com/download/
+I did this entire project using a Conda virutal enivroment so that my packages are all the same version. https://www.anaconda.com/download/

 ```